apagade/Test/gitlab-assignment.md

 * ChatGPT (free plan) was used during this assignment.
 However all the scripts were hand written and well tested.
 ChatGPT was used mainly for:
     - Proofing the text for grammatical errors and better sentence formation.
 ChatGPT was not used to generate the text from scratch.
     - PostgreSQL and Tomcat troubleshoot commands and suggestions were asked to ChatGPT and verfied on internet or by personal experience.
+    - "Can I mention default branch as main in ‘git init’ command?"
     - Conclusion section of the blog post was largely generated using ChatGPT.